 Tue - Sat: 11:30 - 5:30 pm, First Saturdays: open until 8 pm

-Jack Fischer Gallery is pleased to present drawing to conclusions the third exhibition with the gallery by Hamburg-based artist Eiko Borcherding.
-Join us for the opening reception on July 7, from 4:00 to 6:00 p.m. at our Minnesota Street Project location.
-The show will be up through August 25, 2018.
+Jack Fischer Gallery is pleased to present particles, the first solo exhibition in San Francisco by Julian Watts.
+This will also be Watts’s first exhibition at the gallery.
+Join us for the opening reception on Saturday, September 8, from 5:00 to 7:00 p.m. at our Minnesota Street Project location.
+The show will run through October 13, 2018.

 In this series of new works, the artist attempts to break out of his confines of referencing everyday functional objects such as spoons and bowls, and focuses on exploring more subtle and abstract ideas about the human body and its natural environment.
 For the first time, Watts is showing drawings and large-scale stone carvings, the farthest he has pushed himself towards fine art and installation art.
 It is also the first series of works that Watts has made since moving to rural Oregon.